felipezarco/switcher/README.md

+I want to assign a **const**, but **its value depends on another variable value**.

-A simple utility for selecting values based on a key or condition — a clean, declarative alternative to switch statements with IIFE wrappers.
+[switcher](https://jsr.io/@zarco/switcher) is a simple way to conditionally assign a constant value.
+A cleaner alternative to switch statements with IIFE wrappers.

 ## Install